 - Counterfeit or fictitious personal identification information.

-Florida established strict penalties for identity theft under Chapter 817 of state law.
+Needless to say, Florida has established strict penalties for identity theft under Chapter 817 of state law.
 The punishment for identity theft is different than the normal theft of property, and is much harsher.
 If found guilty of identity theft under Florida law, the following punishments apply:

-- 3rd degree felony: Wilfully using another’s personal identifying information;
+- 3rd degree felony (up to 5 years in prison): Willfully using another’s personal identifying information;

-- 2nd degree felony: Wilfully using another’s personal identifying information to obtain property worth more than $5,000 OR using the information of 10-19 individuals; and
+- 2nd degree felony (up to 15 years): Willfully using another’s personal identifying information to obtain property worth more than $5,000 OR using the information of 10-19 individuals; and

-- 1st degree felony: Wilfully using another’s personal identifying information to obtain property worth more than $50,000 OR using the information of 20 or more individuals.
+- 1st degree felony (up to 30 years): Willfully using another’s personal identifying information to obtain property worth more than $50,000 OR using the information of 20 or more individuals.

 A Florida Identity Theft Attorney Can Help

 With specialized government units investigating identity theft crimes, harsher laws, and stricter penalties, it is imperative that you have an experienced identity theft defense attorney on your side.
-If you or a loved one has been charged with identity theft in the Miami, Fort Lauderdale, or greater Florida area, let the Tony Moss Firm, L.L.C. defend your case with the attention and dedication that it needs.
-Call or contact the office today for a free and confidential consultation of your case.
-I promise to fight for your rights under the law because fairness and justice are essential human values that we all deserve.
+If you or a loved one has been charged with identity theft in Miami, Fort Lauderdale, or anywhere in the state of Florida , let the Tony Moss Firm, L.L.C. defend your case with the attention and dedication that it needs.
+Call or contact the office today at 877.547.9407 for a free and confidential consultation of your case.
+He will fight for your rights under the law, because fairness and justice are essential human values that we all deserve.